danakj/danakj.github.io/_posts/2023-04-30-slices-generators.md

 Micro post: [https://sunny.garden/@blinkygal/110223458907555381](https://sunny.garden/@blinkygal/110223458907555381)

 I also have added `Iterator::enumerate`.
-Adding the `sus::iter::Enumerate` type was fairly trivial, but in order to iterate backwards, as a `sus::iter::DoubleEndedIterator`, it needs to know the total length of the iteration sequence.
-That is, the iterator needs to also be a `sus::iter::ExactSizeIterator`.
+Adding the `sus::iter::Enumerate` type was fairly trivial, but in order to iterate backwards as a `sus::iter::DoubleEndedIterator`, it needs to know the total length of the iteration sequence.
+That is, the input iterator needs to also be a `sus::iter::ExactSizeIterator`.
 While these concepts were already present in the library, I had not plumbed them through composing iterator types.
 So that is now done.

-This means calling `filter()`, or `map()` on a `DoubleEndedIterator` will produce another `DoubleEndedIterator`.
+This means, for example, calling `filter()` or `map()` on a `DoubleEndedIterator` will produce another `DoubleEndedIterator`.
 And when possible, such as when calling `rev()` on an `ExactSizeIterator`, the resulting reversed iterator will also be an `ExactSizeIterator`.
 And in the case of `enumerate()`, if the input iterator was a `DoubleEndedIerator` and `ExactSizeIterator`, the output iterator will also be.

-Notably, iterators over an Vec or Array are double-ended and have an exact known size and thus satisfy these traits.
+Notably, iterators over a `Vec`, `Array` or slice are double-ended and have an exact known size and thus satisfy these traits.
+The same will be true for most

 Here's an example where we have an iterator over `1, 2, 3, 4, 5`.
 It is double-ended and its exact size is known.
 The iterator is reversed with `rev()`, so it will output `5, 4, 3, 2, 1`.
 Then it is composed with `enumerate()` which means each step includes the position in the iteration sequence.

-The numerics are casted to primitives to print, as I did not yet decide on a path for [integrating with streams](https://github.com/chromium/subspace/issues/235) or to otherwise print things.

 ```cpp
 auto chars = Vec<char>::with_values('a', 'b', 'c', 'd', 'e');